dioncodes/dioncodes/README.md

 - 🧠 Studied Applied Computer Science at Universität Duisburg-Essen (80% completed)
 - 💻 Self-employed since 2017, mostly freelancing for agencies and building web & mobile apps for major brands
 - 🌍 Lead developer for a global B2B customer portal since 2018
-- 🌇 Currently building [**framr**](https://framr.app), a photography booking platform in the U.S. – don't forget to sign up for the waitlist!
 - 💻 Built [small utility apps](https://tinyapps.de) for macOS with more than 180k downloads (with TinyStopwatch being in the top 25 of utility apps several times)

 ---